 What kind of eye cream does a sleep-deprived, puffy-eyed college student prefer?
 Easy: a cheap one.
-I discovered how to get rid of bags under your eyes without spending a lot of money as an undergrad over a decade ago, and it’s such a useful method that I continue to recommend it today.
+I discovered how to get rid of bags under my eyes without spending a lot of money as an undergrad over a decade ago, and it’s such a useful method that I continue to recommend it today.

-The skin-care internet is full of dubious DIY remedies, but the ones that suggest black tea as an under-eye bag treatment actually hold weight.
 The caffeine in black tea is considered a “vasoconstrictor,” meaning that it’s capable of temporarily shrinking the size of blood vessels.
 Studies also indicate that the topical application of caffeine smooths skin, which is why caffeine is often found in cellulite creams.
 These two factors work in tandem to help your eyes look a lot less puffy.

 The French Favorite